w3c/wai-tutorials/source/forms/labels.html.erb.md

 ### Note on hiding elements

 Just like web browsers, screen readers and other assistive technology hide elements from their users when they are styled using `display: none;` and `visibility: hidden;`.
-Use a styling that will display the elements yet make them virtually non-visible to hide them visually but keep them active for screen readers and other assistive technology.
+Use CSS that will display the elements yet make them virtually invisible to hide them visually but keep them active for screen readers and other assistive technology.
 The CSS code used in the previous examples is provided below:

 {::nomarkdown}
 <%= code_start %>